 WHEN I HEARD THAT THE CEREMONY WAS IN BUCKINGHAM PALACE I IMMEDIATELY THOUGHT OF PETER TOSH AND U-ROY.[Laughs] Who didn’t?
 Yeah.
 “Chalice In The Palace,” U-Roy.

 YES, AND PETER TOSH SINGING “LIGHT THE SPLIFF, LIGHT THE CHALICE, COME MEK WE BUN IT INNA BUCKINGHAM PALACE…”

 I mean, again, very significant.
 Peter Tosh’s commentary and U-Roy “lick a chalice in the palace.”
 The irony, though, is that the attention I’ve had in the Jamaican press has been phenomenal.
 I mean, one of the reasons I was nominated to receive this award was because of its significance in recognizing the music that I’ve broadcast all me life, which is reggae.
 And I had a personal letter from the Secretary of State congratulating me and thanking me for the work I’ve done for reggae music in this country.

 THE SECRETARY OF STATE IN JAMAICA?

-No, in England. but the Jamaican press picked up on it .
-And I was once introduce to Michael Manley, and he knew exactly who I was and what I’d done and told me so.
+No, in England.
+But the Jamaican press picked up on it .
+And I was once introduced to Michael Manley, and he knew exactly who I was and what I’d done and told me so.
 I can’t tell you how humbled I was by that.
 Michael Manley?

 Telling me, “Yes, thank you for what you’ve done for our music and our people.”
 You know about me?
 [Laughs] Similarly, when I was introduced to Edward Seaga in London.
 So, you do your work, don’t you?
 But sometimes you don’t know who’s listening and who’s acknowledging it.